Want to make breastfeeding successful? Whether you’re first time mom or not, here are breastfeeding secrets that just might surprise you.

 Many of us default to the cradle hold, but for the next feeding session, you might do a football hold to get more of your breast emptied.
 Or you can try the reverse cradle hold (for instance, feeding her on the right breast with the top of her head pointing to the left one).

-In fact, SSBE reader Kathleen suggested an awkward but effective position to remove clogged ducts: nursing over your baby:
+In fact, a fellow mom suggested an awkward but effective position to remove clogged ducts: nursing over your baby:

-It can be a strange position, but one I’ve done myself with much success.
+It can be a strange position, but with patience and practice, one I’ve done myself with much success.

 I’ll be honest: I had a love-hate relationship with breastfeeding.
 The first few weeks were some of the toughest, but I also knew I’d miss the special moments only breastfeeding can offer.
 And sometimes what helped the most were the tips and tricks that made breastfeeding so much easier.

-For instance, increase your milk supply by pumping on the other breast while the baby nurses on the other.
-Remember to unlatch a strong suction by inserting your finger into your baby’s mouth.
+For instance, increase your milk supply by pumping on the first breast while the baby nurses on the other.
+Remember to unlatch a strong suction by inserting your finger into his mouth.
 Ease engorgement by manually emptying your breast in the shower.

 Then, offer your less-sore nipple first (or pump it) to avoid a strong initial sucking.
-Encourage your baby to empty the breast so she gets both cycles of milk.
+Encourage him to empty the breast so he gets both cycles of milk.
 Breast shells can help protect sore or tender nipples.
-Feed often to increase your milk supply and to satisfy the baby.
+Feed often to increase your milk supply and to satisfy his hunger.

-If you’re pumping, introduce the bottle early enough for your baby to take to it before your first day back at work.
-Once at work, leave a few pump parts there so you can continue with your schedule should your parts break.
-Make sure the baby’s mouth covers the areola for a good latch.
+If you’re pumping, introduce the bottle early enough for him to take to it before your first day back at work.
+Once at work, leave a few breast pump parts there so you can continue with your schedule should your parts break.
+Make sure his mouth covers the areola for a good latch.

 Then, use breast milk to soothe and heal broken skin and cuts.
 Keep your breasts clean and dry to avoid complications.
 And finally, change nursing positions often to ensure that all your milk ducts are emptied.

 Hopefully this has inspired you to continue breastfeeding.
 After all, this isn’t one of those things you can pause and get back into down the line.
-You can enjoy breastfeeding, even if its challenges caught you by surprise.
+You can have breastfeeding success, even if its challenges caught you by surprise.

 - 5 Tips to Stop the Pain After Breastfeeding